 Gross Profit Margin = Total Revenue – Cost of Goods Sold (COGS) – Amazon Referral Fee

-If you can maintain a 20-30% margin after all associated costs and Amazon Fees, you are in good shape.
-So make sure to check your product categories’ Amazon referral fees and understand your COGS when finalizing your pricing strategy.
+If you can maintain a 20-30% margin after all associated costs and Amazon selling fees, you are in good shape.
+So make sure to check your own product categories’ Amazon referral fees and understand your COGS when finalizing your pricing strategy.

 3. Keep an Eye on Your Competition

 If you’re selling in a competitive space, you can virtually sell at the same price or slightly lower than your main competitors.

 One factor for a new seller to consider is Amazon storage fees.
 You can always drop prices in instances like these to ensure you’re in good standing with Amazon.